luweiblues/self-driving-projects/README.md

 ### 2. Identify potential shortcomings with your current pipeline

 **Issue 1**

 The detected lines lacks some stability and is shaky.
+This especially obvious and problematic in the optional challenging video.
 This is due to the noises of hough lines.

 **Issue 2**